 It is particularly important to acknowledge the pandemic’s impact on mental health at home and in the community, and to present an opportunity for meaningful conversations about mental health in both, to learn how we may better understand and support those around us.

-With that in mind, Charter School Capital will welcome Caroline Poland for a discussion on mental health and school leadership Thursday, April 21, 2022, at 10 a.m.
+With that in mind, Charter School Capital welcomes Caroline Poland for a discussion on mental health and school leadership Thursday, April 21, 2022, at 10 a.m.
 PT/ 1 p.m.
 ET.

 Caroline is a Licensed Mental Health Counselor, a Licensed Clinical Addictions Counselor, a Certified Clinical Trauma Professional, a Certified Compassion Fatigue Professional, and a Nationally Certified Counselor.
 She is also trained in EMDR therapy, a form of therapy designed for those who experience distress around traumatic memories and Post Traumatic Stress Disorder.